 Ultimately, the Buddha realized that both indulgence and deprivation were equally useless, even detrimental to his goal of achieving awakening.
 Legend says that this moment of awareness occurred the day before his enlightenment.
 Close to death, the Buddha abandoned his austere practices and the ascetics he had been practicing with, and shortly after that he encountered a young woman named Sujata, who offered him a meal of rice and milk, restoring his energy.
-Having found fault with both extremes, the Buddha embraced a path in between, the Middle Way.
-In his first sermon, he expounded this Middle Way along with the eightfold path and its prescriptions for right behavior.
+Having found fault with both extremes, the Buddha embraced the middle path in between.
+In his first sermon, he expounded this middle way along with the eightfold path and its prescriptions for right behavior.

 The middle path informs much of Buddhist thought, even its more abstract concepts.
 For example, once when the Buddha was asked whether or not the self exists, he remained silent.
 He told a student afterward that if he had answered yes, he would have been promoting the concept of eternalism; if he had answered no, he would have been promoting annihilationism or nihilism.
 In between, in his silence, lay the middle path.

 As Buddhist thought and practice developed, the concept was applied to any dualism, or diametrically opposed pair (subject/object, samsara/nirvana, part/whole).
 The Madhyamaka school, founded several hundred years after the historical Buddha’s lifetime, takes its name from the Sanskrit term for middle path, madhyama-pratipad.
 The school’s exemplar, the philosopher-monk Nagarjuna (c.
 2nd-3rd centuries CE), applied the middle path to existence and nonexistence: In between any two opposites lies emptiness, or sunyata, which is not nothingness but a vast creative potential, he argued.
 The middle way is similarly fluid and full of possibilities, for Buddhist thought and for our lives.